-The Foundation occupies 12,296 square feet of assignable space.
-This space is located in the Medical Sciences Building and at 95 Kirkham Street and includes several special laboratories and conference rooms.
+The Foundation occupies approximately 12,296 square feet of assignable space.
+This space is located on the 2nd floor of the Wayne and Gladys Valley Center for Vision building at 490 Illinois St. in San Francisco and includes several special laboratories and conference room.

 The F.I.
 Proctor Foundation endowment provides base support for the Foundation.
 As of June 30, 2012 the endowment had a market value of $35,553,813.
 Other endowment funds used to support foundation activities include: